BaronaGroup/migsi/README.md

     await migsi.runMigrations({confirmation: async migrations => requestConfirmationFromUser(migrations)})

+`runMigrations` returns an array of migrations that were run.

 ### Rollback

 Any failed migration scripts are automatically rolled back, if they support rollback.